Somerset Flooding 2026

 You can also see this guide for more information: How the Somerset Moors work.

-Somerset Council declared a major incident on 27 January, with the support of the Environment Agency and Local Resilience Partners.
-You can read more via this link: Somerset Council Newsroom.
-The Environment Agency carried out a major response to the flooding, and recovery and review activities are still ongoing.
+The Environment Agency carried out a major response to the flooding, and recovery and review activities are ongoing.

 2860 properties were protected by flood defences maintained and operated by risk management authorities, and the deployment of pumps prevented around 180 homes and businesses from flooding.
 We received reports of approximately 80-90 properties that flooded across the whole of Somerset, around 20 of which are located in the low-lying Levels and Moors.

-We brought people and equipment from around the country to Somerset to help with the flood response.
-We:
+• Brought people and equipment from around the country to Somerset to help with the response.

-• Deployed additional pumps to 19 locations.
-This includes 28 ultra-high volume pumps as well as a large number of smaller pumps.
+• Deployed additional pumps to 19 locations, including 28 ultra-high volume pumps and a large number of smaller pumps.

 • Reprofiled banks to allow more water to flow into the rivers.